 - Effects of societal, national, industrial, organizational, occupational, technological and social context on careers;

-- Career disruptions, shocks, transitions and plateauing;
+- Career disruptions, shocks such as COVID-19 but others also, transitions and plateauing;

 - Labor market structures, functions, and mobility;